DLR Portal

 • Level 2B: meteorologically relevant HLOS wind profiles based on additional corrections (scene classification, Rayleigh-Brillouin scatter effects)

-As part of the DLR’s ADM project led by the Institute of Atmospheric Physics, the IMF Atmospheric Processors department is developing a DLR Level 1B prototype processor.
+As part of the DLR’s Aeolus project led by the Institute of Atmospheric Physics, the IMF Atmospheric Processors department is developing a DLR Level 1B prototype processor.
 This is being done to support ESA in optimizing the Aladin instrument.
-At the same time, this prototype serves to verify the operational Level 1B processor developed for the ADM-Aeolus ground segment.
-The first wind profiles can be derived right after the launch of ADM-Aeolus during the calibration/validation phase.
+At the same time, this prototype serves to verify the operational Level 1B processor developed for the Aeolus ground segment.
+The first wind profiles can be derived right after the launch of Aeolus during the calibration/validation phase.
 The availability of a DLR prototype processor guarantees optimal flexibility in using the latest, state-of-the-art algorithms.
 The experience and insights gained during this work will be used later to improve the operational processor.

-The ADM project which is being undertaken on behalf of ESA involves sensitivity studies and software verification of the operational Level 1B and Level 2A processors.
+The Aeolus project which is being undertaken on behalf of ESA involves sensitivity studies and software verification of the operational Level 1B and Level 2A processors.
 This work is being carried out by a consortium consisting of CNRS/GAME, DLR, IPSL, KNMI, DoRIT and IB Reissig and includes:

 • Drawing up improved software coding of the prototypes